Can LLM-based Financial Investing Strategies Outperform the Market in Long Run?: Experiments

 \paragraph{Revisiting Reported Claims.} We begin by replicating earlier evaluation setups that demonstrated the effectiveness of LLM investing strategies on TSLA, NFLX, AMZN, and MSFT during the previously reported period (6 October 2022 to 10 April 2023).
 Additionally, we incorporate broader benchmarks, including traditional rule-based, ML, and DL methods.
 Previous studies omit key details such as exact risk-free rates and transaction costs.
 Thus, we set a historical average risk-free rate of 0.03 and use Moomoo's\footnote{\url{https://www.moomoo.com/ca/support/topic10_122}} standard US commission fee (\$0.0049/share, minimum \$0.99/order), comparable to HSBC and TradeUp\footnote{\url{https://www.tradeup.com/pricing/detail}}.

 Table~\ref{tab:cherry-both-finmem-results} summarises these results.
 Our analysis indicates that \textbf{LLM investors are not universally superior, even in their preferred setups}.
 Specifically, \textit{FinMem} only consistently outperforms for TSLA, while traditional benchmarks remain competitive or superior for other symbols.
-These results caution against overly optimistic interpretations from selective evaluations. \textit{FinAgent}, the other LLM-based method, performs similarly to \textit{FinMem} on NFLX and MSFT but generally lacks consistent improvements across the set.
+These results caution against overly optimistic interpretations from selective evaluations. \textit{FinAgent}, the other LLM-based method, leads in annualized return on TSLA but is inconsistent elsewhere---comparable to \textit{FinMem} on MSFT, weaker on NFLX, and without a consistent risk-adjusted edge across the set.
 Furthermore, \textbf{LLM-based strategies exhibit high annual volatility and significant maximum drawdowns}, indicating a high-risk profile.
 This highlights the necessity of explicit risk assessments when evaluating such strategies.

 Further evidence in Appendix~\ref{appendix:cherry-fincon} supports the instability of short-period evaluations, where even a slight two-month extension of the evaluation period results in substantial variation for LLM-based strategies.